-Pete Carroll says Seahawks ‘are working’ to keep Frank Clark — and other highlights from his Monday press conference
+Seahawks ‘are working’ to keep Frank Clark, and more takeaways from Pete Carroll

 In a little calmer mood Monday, Carroll allowed that Janikowski had to fight through some pain to make it back —- he made a field goal and three extra points in the second half.
 But he indicated there is no real doubt that Janikowsk will be able to kick Sunday against Arizona.

-“He’s okay but he landed on the guy’s foot and dug into him pretty good,’’ Carroll said.
+“He’s OK but he landed on the guy’s foot and dug into him pretty good,’’ Carroll said.
 “Went flat on his back.
 So it was a little more than I thought it was.’’

 MORE INJURY UPDATES